nickknyc/seniorproject_sp20_katsivelos/project_demo.md

 * Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 * However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

-Rules of the Critique:
+Rules of the critique:
-* Be Present and Engaged. (i.e. Close your laptops and turn off your cellphones.)
+* Be present and engaged (i.e. Close your laptops and stow your cellphones).
-* Give Feedback to your classmates.
+* Give feedback to your classmates.
+* Do not make assumptions.
+Ask questions.
+* Do your best.
 * Do NOT take feedback personally.

+Guidelines for the critique:
+* What is working about the project?
+* What is confusing or needs more clarification about the project?
+* What are ways that the project can be improved?
+* What additional references, resources, projects, and/or links that would be useful for the project?

 ## Additional Guidelines for your Project Demo
 * You will demo the project at its current state.